-We are conducting a randomized controlled trial into the efficacy of poetry as a tool for dealing with stress and anxiety.
+We conduct randomized controlled trials into the efficacy of poetry as a tool for dealing with stress and anxiety.
 We have recently completed our first two trials, one with university students and one with a very large sample of online learners, using our Stressed Unstressed anthology, with very promising results, which will be published soon, are very promising.
 See the pdf files at the foot of this page: "Poetry for Stress Relief" and "Post-course Trial".
 Some more general thoughts on the wider clinical value of bibliotherapy are published in our article in The Lancet: "Books do furnish a mind: the art and science of bibliotherapy" (pdf at bottom of this page).
 Other recent research in the field includes:

 Wellbeing benefits of reading

 The School of Public Health at Yale has recently produced a superb and very well referenced piece of research on reading and longevity: A. Bavashi, Martin D. Slade, and Becca R. Levy, “A chapter a day: Association of book reading with longevity”: Social Science & Medicine, vol. 164, September 2016, pp. 44–48, http://www.sciencedirect.com/science/article/pii/S027795361630.
 There is a pdf at the foot of this page.

 Clinical trials of bibliotherapy